CS3216-WhereTo/where-to/README.md

 * Developed custom select with search and ability to favourite
 * Integrated Mapbox and parsed returned route data from server
 * Implemented recents list
-* Integrated Google Analytics and tracked user interacations with UI components
+* Integrated Google Analytics and tracked user interactions with UI components